GAtemROU/Classifying-Heatmaps-with-CNN/README.md

 └── scanpaths_fixed
 ```
 ### Preprocess
 You can find the preprocessing script under the `data/preprocessing/preprocess_data.py`.
-Please, don't forget to specify the project path.

 If you would like to change the
-preprocessing arguments, please take a look at `data/preprocessing/data_cropper.py`
+cropping arguments, please take a look at `data/preprocessing/data_cropper.py`

 ### Data class
 Dataset handler is located under `modules/dataset_handling.py`.
 It helps to manage the data, i.e. get a loader or a list of ids for certain participants.